The importance of sharing children’s care routines

 - Having charts and boards available for parents to view at drop off and pick up times

-- Assigning one or two educators to be available to focus on transitions at drop off and pick up times
+- Assigning one or two educators available to discuss routines at drop off and pick up times with parents

 - Communication notebooks

 These are all great ways to share vital information.
 For infants and toddlers, in particular, these conversations are so very important and are needed to ensure there is consistency in children’s routine both at home and at their learning service.

 But what happens when you suddenly lose the ability to have those face to face conversations with families?